 I am a full professor and the Elias Lieberman Chair in Labour Law at the Hebrew University of Jerusalem.
 My book A Purposive Approach to Labour Law was published by Oxford University Press in 2016 (paperback edition 2018).
 I have also co-edited two books with Brian Langille, Boundaries and Frontiers of Labour Law (Hart, 2006) and The Idea of Labour Law (Oxford UP, 2011), and have published dozens of articles in peer-review journals, including in the Oxford Journal of Legal Studies, Modern Law Review, the University of Toronto Law Journal, Law & Social Inquiry, McGill Law Journal, Industrial Law Journal, and the Comparative Labour Law & Policy Journal.
+I am currently in the process of editing, with Brian Langille and Gillian Lester, the Oxford Handbook of the Law of Work.

 I was the founding Chair of the Labour Law Research Network (LLRN), from 2011 through 2015, and continued to serve on its Steering Committee until 2017.
 I have been the Editor-in-Chief of the International Journal of Comparative Labour Law and Industrial Relations from 2015 through 2020, and have previously served as editor of several Hebrew journals: Mishpat Umimshal – law and government, Hukim –Legislation (founding editor), and Labour, Society and Law (co-editor).